2018 Alabama elections: General election

+Results

 Alabama State Legislature

 Every member of the Alabama state legislature was up for election in 2018.
 Both state senators and state representatives serve four-year terms in Alabama.
 After the 2014 elections, Republicans maintained control of both chambers.
 In 2018, all 35 Alabama Senate seats and all 105 Alabama House of Representatives seats were up for election.
-These seats will not be contested in a regularly-scheduled election again until 2022.
+These seats would not be contested in a regularly scheduled election again until 2022.

 The outcome of this election could affect partisan balance during post-2020 census redistricting.

 Senate

-Republicans won 27 while Democrats won 8 seats.
-The Republican Party gained 1 seat, the 29th, which was held by an retiring independent who caucused with the Republicans.
+Republicans won 27 seats, while Democrats won eight.
+The Republican Party gained one seat, the 29th, which was held by an retiring independent who caucused with the Republicans.

 House of Representatives

-Republicans won 77 seats while Democrats won 28 seats.
-The Republican Party gained 5 seats.
+Republicans won 77 seats, while Democrats won 28.
+The Republican Party gained five seats.

 United States House of Representatives

 All of Alabama's seven seats in the United States House of Representatives were up for election in 2018.
-6 Republicans and 1 Democrat were returned.
-No districts changed hands.
+Six Republicans and one Democrat were re-elected.
+No districts changed partisan control.

 Ballot measures

 Amendment 1

+The Ten Commandments Amendment would allow display of the Ten Commandments on state property.

 Amendment 2

+The State Abortion Policy Amendment would amend the Constitution of Alabama to "support the sanctity of unborn life" and reject the notion that abortion is a right.

 Amendment 3

+The Board of Trustees Membership for University of Alabama Amendment would make certain changes to the membership of the board of trustees of the University of Alabama.